iost-official/iost-docs/website/versioned_docs/version-1.0.4/1-getting-started/doc1.md

 original_id: doc1
 ---

-Welcome to IOST’s documentation page!
+Welcome to IOST documentations!

 IOST is a new generation of high-performance public blockchains.
-The infrastructure is scalable, stable and allow low level customization for different business requirements.
-After IOST Testnet release, we have welcomed many new developers to the IOST technical community.
+The infrastructure is scalable, stable and allows low level customization for different business requirements.
+After the launch of IOST Testnet, we have welcomed many new developers to the IOST technical community.

-This documentation is an entry to the IOST ecosystem for new developers as well as experienced.
-The IOST community and IOST core team maintain the documentation - we welcome you to help us with this!
-The documentation serves the purpose of providing a a clear understanding of IOST technology and ecosystem.
+These documentations are an entry point to IOST ecosystem for new developers as well as those who are experienced.
+The documentations are maintained both by the IOST community and by the core team — your help is always welcome!
+The documentation serves the purpose of providing a clear understanding of IOST technology and ecosystem.

-Prerequisites for getting started with development on the IOST networks are:
+There are some prerequisites to get started with development on the IOST networks:

 * Mainstream coding and development experience
-* NO need for previous Blockchain development experience
+* No need for previous Blockchain development experience
 * Understanding of IOST basics or your business scenario/requirements

 We sincerely welcome developers to IOST!